Another version of the fanny pack?

 *Only if you opted for tabs in step 7.

-Take about 1 meter of nylon strap or make a strap in your leather.
+Take about 1 meter of nylon webbing or make a strap from your leather.

 To make an adjustable strap:

-• Insert the first carabiner on one end of the strap, then sew
+- Insert the first snap hook onto one end of the strap, then sew.

-• Pass the other end of the strap through a sliding buckle
+- Pass the other end of the strap through a slider buckle.

-• Then, pass it through the second carabiner
+- Then, pass it through the second snap hook.

-• Pass the end of the strap back through the sliding buckle (as pictured)
+- Pass the end of the strap back through the slider buckle (as shown in the photo).

-The little extra: attach a small leather strap to the zipper slider using a knot.
+The little extra: attach a small leather strap to the zipper pull using a knot.

 You're done!